axypx06/BankManagement-GO/README.md

 - User Authentication: Implementing user authentication and middlewares for secure customer data access.
 - Enhanced Transactions: Extending transaction capabilities to include more complex financial operations.

-I have used docker to connect mysql and redis and used postman for testing API requests.
-Feel free to contribute and enhance the features of this Bank Management System.
-If you encounter any issues or have suggestions, please open an issue on GitHub.